JavaFXpert/wikibrowser-service/README.md

 * [] Enable user to save a concept map for later retrieval
   * Relationship between user and the nodes in the map, as well as an indication of main node and language
 * [] Enable user to associate external resources with Q items
+* Put level of detail in properties that enables traversing lists such as US Presidents
 * Show tabs for Wikibooks, Wikinews, Wikiquote, Wikisource, Wikivoyage, commons, and Wikiversity when present
 * Implement visjs library for directed graph functionality
   * Make the concept map not jump around so much when drawing